fbellelli/countries/README.md

 ## Installing and loading the package

-The package be installed from CRAN.
+The package can be installed from CRAN.

 ``` r
 # Install package from CRAN